alexfalkowski/go-service/README.md

 ## Commands

 A service has commands that are configured using [Cobra](github.com/spf13/cobra).
 Each service has the following commands (you can add more):
-- `Server` - This will host your server.
+- `Server` - This will provide your server needs.
 - `Client` - This will provide your client needs.

 These are configured in the main function.